 Be it Coach B. or another agency, the only proper way for you to get life insurance coverage at the lowest rate is by dealing with an independent agency that will review several life insurance companies on your behalf

-Qualifying for modified life insurance with no waiting period.
+Qualifying for a modified life insurance policy with no waiting period.

 As we mentioned earlier, some policies won’t make you wait 2-3 years before paying the death benefit.

 To recap, there are partial coverage plans that payout only a portion during the first two years, and there are also plans that will immediately payout 100% of the policy.